 When daffodils nod their cheery heads, you know spring has really arrived.
-Their golden blooms become more and more dense over time as the bulbs naturalize.
+Their golden blooms become denser and denser over time as the bulbs naturalize.
 Over the years it becomes necessary to divide and transplant the bulbs.
-Can you transplant daffodil bulbs anytime of the year?
+Can you transplant daffodil bulbs any time of the year?
 Some people move them in early summer and some people wait until late in the season.
 Let’s learn when and how to divide and transplant daffodils.

 When Do You Divide Daffodil Bulbs?

 As the years pass, your daffodil clusters will multiply in number.
 This is because as one bulb becomes bloomed out, more are produced to continue the plant.
 These can be divided away from the mother bulb and planted separately to prevent the area from getting too crowded.
 Daffodil bulbs that have not bloomed out do not tolerate transplanting very well, but you can usually get them to recover in a year, and gradually the blooms will improve over time.